Toggle menu

 When an applicant has been selected for an offer, the landlord will contact them to arrange to view the property before deciding to accept it.
 Sometimes, more than one applicant may be invited to view.

-If an applicant who has been given priority for housing refuses an offer that meets their housing need and this refusal is unreasonable, they may have their priority removed and be placed in band 4 for a period of six months.
+If an applicant who has been given a Priority Band 1, 2 or 3 for housing refuses an offer that meets their identified housing need (for example, is appropriate and suitable) and this refusal is deemed unreasonable, they may have their priority removed and be placed in Band 4 for a period of six months.

 Time allowed for accepting an offer

-Applicants will usually be allowed 2 working days to respond to an offer, but individual circumstances will be taken into account and applicants with specific needs will be given more time, for example if an assessment for adaptation works is needed or someone with a disability needs more time to consider the move.
+Applicants will usually be allowed two working days to respond to an offer, but individual circumstances will be considered and applicants with specific need will be given more time, for example if an assessment for adaptation work is needed or someone with a disability needs more time to consider the offer made.

 Making direct offers without advertising

-As well as applicants applying for advertised properties, there will also be circumstances in which some applicants will receive direct offers.
+Alongside applicants applying for advertised properties on the system, there will also be circumstances in which some applicants will receive a direct offer from a Registered Provider.

 A direct offer may be made in exceptional circumstances, for example:

-• applicants assessed by the local authority as being owed a homelessness duty
+• applicants being assessed by the local authority as being owned a homelessness duty

 • people who need emergency accommodation due to fire, flood or major repairs